AusDTO/pe-rds-broker/README.md

 _Note: user update parameters must be enabled in the deployment configuration for this to work._

+### Changing password

+In the rare situation that your database password gets leaked, unbinding your app from the database and then rebinding it will create a new password for you.
+If you have multiple applications bound to to same database as the same user (using the `username` bind parameter), unbind all applications with that username and then rebind all of them.
+You will need to `cf restage` you apps for them to pick up the new password.

 ### All configuration options

 This section details all the custom parameters used by the broker.
 For more details on specifying parameters, see